ArisenIO/arisen/docs/01_aos/02_usage/00_aos-options.md

 ---
-content_title: Nodeos Options
+content_title: Aos Options
 ---

-`Nodeos` is a command line interface (CLI) application.
+`Aos` is a command line interface (CLI) application.
 As such, it can be started manually from the command line or through an automated script.
-The behavior of `nodeos` is determined mainly by which plugins are loaded and which plugin options are used.
-The `nodeos` application features two main option categories: *nodeos-specific* options and *plugin-specific* options.
+The behavior of `aos` is determined mainly by which plugins are loaded and which plugin options are used.
+The `aos` application features two main option categories: *aos-specific* options and *plugin-specific* options.

-## Nodeos-specific Options
+## Aos-specific Options

-Nodeos-specific options are used mainly for housekeeping purposes, such as setting the directory where the blockchain data resides, specifying the name of the `nodeos` configuraton file, setting the name and path of the logging configuration file, etc. A sample output from running  `nodeos --help` is displayed below, showing the nodeos-specific options (Note: the plugin-specific options have been excluded for clarity):
+Aos-specific options are used mainly for housekeeping purposes, such as setting the directory where the blockchain data resides, specifying the name of the `aos` configuraton file, setting the name and path of the logging configuration file, etc. A sample output from running  `aos --help` is displayed below, showing the aos-specific options (Note: the plugin-specific options have been excluded for clarity):

 ```console
 Application Config Options: